WeTransfer/zip_tricks/CONTRIBUTING.md

     with a clear title and description.

-**IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.
+**IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project, which you can see by clicking [here](https://github.com/WeTransfer/zip_tricks/blob/master/LICENSE.txt).